bigmlcom/bigmler/docs/index.rst

 --verbosity LEVEL           Turns on (1) or off (0) the verbosity.
 --clear-logs                Clears the ``.bigmler``, ``.bigmler_dir_stack``, ``.bigmler_dirs`` and user log file given in ``--resources-log`` (if any).
+--store                     Stores every created or retrieved resource in your output directory

 Prior Versions Compatibility Issues
 -----------------------------------